blakegreendev/purple-cow-project/README.md

   }
 }
 ```
-- Similar to the previous step, get item by ID by entering ID parameter from previous response (i.e. 4).
+- Read by ID or all.
-- Update by ID
+- Update by ID.
-- Delete by ID
+- Delete by ID.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>